jstolarek/skye-dsh/doc/provenance_ideas.md

     literally anything with it.

 In the paper provenance can only be attached to base types.
-In my proposal this would be achieved by defining `Prov` as a closed type family with instances only for those types for which we can track provenance.
+In my proposal this would be achieved by defining `WhereProv` as a closed type family with instances only for those types for which we can track provenance.

 ### Section 3.2 - Translation